Domestic abusers warned to expect a visit from police this Christmas

 Main article content

-“Please reach out for help.
-If you are not ready yet to report to the police, please contact victim support service, Voice on 0300 303 1965, who can provide advice, they are one of a number of statutory and voluntary agencies available to ensure anyone who suffers domestic abuse gets the help they need.”
+If you are not ready yet to report to the police, please contact Voice on 0300 303 1965, they can provide support, and are one of a number of statutory and voluntary agencies available to ensure anyone who suffers domestic abuse gets the help they need.